Skip to main content

 Does the Military Diet work?

-While perhaps some people lose 10 pounds according to the scale, much of this is just water weight rather than fat loss.
-In order to lose one pound of body fat, you have to create a deficit of 3500 calories, which essentially means that you have to eat 3,500 calories less than you burn.
-Therefore, in order to lose 10 pounds of fat, you have to create a 35,000-calorie deficit per week.
+While some people could lose 10 pounds according to the scale, much of this is just water weight rather than fat loss.
+To lose one pound of body fat, you have to create a deficit of 3500 calories, which essentially means you have to eat 3,500 calories less than you burn.
+Therefore, to lose 10 pounds of fat, you have to create a 35,000-calorie deficit per week.
 This equates to 5,000 calories per day, which is frankly nearly impossible.

 Is the Military Diet healthy?

 As mentioned, the Military Diet is a low-calorie diet since it restricts the caloric intake to around 1,200 calories per day.
 This intake falls well below the recommended daily caloric intake for adults according to the 2020-2025 United States Dietary Guidelines.
-Under these recommendations, adult men should aim for a minimum of 2,200-2,400 calories, while adult females should aim for 1,600-1,800 calories per day.
+Under these recommendations, adult men should aim for a minimum of 2,200to 2,400 calories, while adult females should aim for 1,600 to 1,800 calories per day.

-The Military Diet also includes highly processed foods like hot dogs and other foods with very low nutritional value, like saltines and vanilla ice cream, and it contains very little fiber.
+The Military Diet also includes highly processed foods like hot dogs, saltines, and vanilla ice cream with low nutritional value and it contains very little fiber.

 Workout gear: jump rope, shoes, mat, and weights